333fps/vista-sdk/README.md

 #### Transport packages - DataChannelList and TimeSeriesData

 The ISO-19848/10947 standards define the schema for the XML encoding of the transport packages.
-The JSON encoding is only provded in example form, but we have developed [JSON schemas](https://json-schema.org/) for these packages [here](schemas/json/).
+The JSON encoding is only provided in example form, but we have developed [JSON schemas](https://json-schema.org/) for these packages [here](schemas/json/).

 In the benchmark below we try to isolate the difference between Json and Avro encoding, and measure the effect of compression using Bzip2 and Brotli.
 See the `Payload size` column below for an insight into size of ISO-19848 packages over the wire.